Genetic profiling of women with low-grade serous ovarian cancer

 Dr Cheasley’s research hopes to fill in one of the gaps in the current treatment of ovarian cancer.
 Despite the fact that 200,000 women are diagnosed with epithelial ovarian cancer world-wide annually and only approximately 40% survive five years, ovarian cancer has for many years been treated as a single disease.

 It is now known that there are multiple distinct subtypes of ovarian cancer, and each subtype has a different genetic profile.
-One of the less common subtypes is low-grade serous carcinoma, which is particularly common in young women, This cancer is difficult to treat because it is usually resistant to chemotherapy.
-Dr Cheasley’s research will look at the , with a view to better understanding why the disease is resistant to chemotherapy.
+One of the less common subtypes is low-grade serous carcinoma, which is particularly common in young women.
+This cancer is difficult to treat because it is usually resistant to chemotherapy.
+Dr Cheasley’s research will look at the genetic profile of women with low-grade serous ovarian cancer, with a view to better understanding why the disease is resistant to chemotherapy.
 His research will also attempt to develop a new, effective gene (or targeted) therapy for the disease.

 Professor Ian Campbell, Head of the Cancer Genetics Laboratory at the Peter MacCallum Cancer Centre will be supervising Dr Cheasley in his research.
 Professor Campbell is an industry pioneer in breast and ovarian cancer genetics and geometrics and has established an international reputation for research excellence in these areas.